 - Section 1.
 Employees may participate in a Special Leave Without Pay Program as established by the Hennepin County Board of Commissioners.
-The Special Leave Without Pay Program period is from the date of County Board Approval through December 31, 2024. - The EMPLOYER's policy on the use of Special Leave Without Pay (SLWOP) provides that employees may use SLWOP in cases where they would otherwise not take the leave.
-The EMPLOYER will, therefore, interpret its policy on SLWOP to allow SLWOP for UNION Leave and Parenting Leave in cases where the employee would not otherwise take the leave.
+The Special Leave Without Pay Program period is from date of County Board Approval through December 31, 2024. - Section 2.
+Upon the request of either party, the EMPLOYER and the UNION shall meet and confer on the extension of this Special Leave Without Pay Program each year through 2024. - Section 3.
+The EMPLOYER's policy on use of Special Leave Without Pay (SLWOP) provides that employees may use SLWOP in cases where they would otherwise not take the leave.
+The EMPLOYER will therefore interpret its policy on SLWOP to allow SLWOP for Union Leave and Parenting Leave in cases where the employee would not otherwise take the leave.